ssohail1/compbio-PyWrap-miniproject/README.md

 - [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/)

 ## Running the program for SRR8185310
-This program will run for SRR8185310:
+This program will run for test data SRR8185310:
 `python miniproj_runall.py`

 If you will implement this program for a different SRR file, simply change the 'SRR8185310' in the miniproj_runall.py file to your SRR file of interest